 The structure of an organization as described in an organization chart does not give any real indication of how it functions.
-To understand this, it is necessary to consider the various processes that take place within the structural framework; those of interaction and networking, communication, group behaviour, leadership, power, politics and conflict.
+To understand this, it is necessary to consider the various processes that take place within the structural framework: those of group behaviour, teamwork, leadership, power, politics and conflict, interaction and networking and communications.